Annette3125/freelancer-crm/README.md

 ## About me

-I enjoy building small backend tools with Python and Django.
+I enjoy building backend tools with Python and Django.
-I like taking the time to understand how things work under the hood and using small projects like this one 🌍🪽🌱.
+I like taking the time to understand how things work under the hood and using projects like this one 🌍🪽🌱.

 ******
 ******